UPC EETAC Bachelor's Degree in Telecommunications Systems and in Network Engineering. Bachelor's Degree in Aerospace Systems Engineering EEL

 Lab1

-Electronic equipment architecture: hardware & software.
+Hardware & software.
 Training boards.
-Prototyping.
+Prototyping

 Lab3

-(1) Discuss the typical standard electronic equipment architecture found in most of applications: data acquisition and control systems, data loggers, digital instruments, digital controllers, dedicated processors and all kind of subsystems.
+(1) Discuss the typical standard electronic equipment architecture found in most applications: data acquisition and control systems, data loggers, digital instruments, digital controllers, dedicated processors and all kind of subsystems.

 (2) Review common training boards for prototyping electronic circuits.
 Run and analyse an Arduino application example on Proteus virtual laboratory.

 Electronic equipment.
+Introduction.
 State of the art.
 Context.

-(1) inputs: sensors, buttons, switches, keyboards.
+(1) inputs: sensors (digital and analogue with circuit conditioners), buttons, switches, keyboards.

-(2) microcontroller or FPGA board.
+(2) microcontroller and FPGA boards.

 Chip and electronic components

 Find examples of block diagrams of digital equipment.
+For instance, Fig. 2 shows the main components of a control system for a steper motor.

 Motor position controller